yashm07/ecommerce-react/README.md

-# Ecommerce React Application
+# E-commerce React Application

-A ecommerce application that lets you shop for your favourite hobby electronic items!
-Built this project using React.js and Firebase for storing the data.
+An e-commerce application that lets you shop for your favourite hobby electronic items!
+The goal of this project was to test my React skills as well as get familiar with Firebase.

 ## Technologies Used
 * React.js